cta-observatory/protopipe/docs/contribute/beforepushing.rst

 They have been continuously improved and they are expected to evolve in time, especially with the progressing refactoring with *ctapipe*.

-For the moment the purpose of these tools is to help users and developers to check if their changes improve or degrade previous performances.
+The purpose of these tools is to help users and developers to check if their changes improve or degrade previous performances, but also to produce analyses books for showcasing (see :ref:`benchmark_script` for details).

 Any developer interested in contributing to benchmarking can do so from a development installation of *protopipe*.